worker-tools/request-cookie-store/README.md

 ```

 <!-- Note that [due to the weirdness][1] of the `Headers` class, inspecting the response in JS will not produce the intended result (`set-cookie` headers will appear concatenated).
-However, Worker Environments such as Cloudflare Workers will put multiple headers on the network when provided a "[header list](https://fetch.spec.whatwg.org/#concept-header-list)", i.e. an array of tuples. -->
+However, Worker Runtimes such as Cloudflare Workers will put multiple headers on the network when provided a "[header list](https://fetch.spec.whatwg.org/#concept-header-list)", i.e. an array of tuples. -->

 ### Combine With Other Headers